Nors1e/core/README.md

 # core
-CNN built with Keras to determine if EKG(Electrocardiogram) data indicates tachycardia or bradycardia conditions
+CNN built with Keras to determine if EKG(Electrocardiogram) data indicates anomalies such as tachycardia or bradycardia conditions.